-The Continuing Story of the Rabbit and Leaving Kea
+The Continuing Story of the Rabbit, Leaving Kea & the Wall Street Journal Interview

 open space.
 He has me in the Royal Olympic which is the name of the cruise ship company that went out of business a few years ago.
 Funny that this hotel is the last remnant unless you consider Louis Cruises as the same company.
 They have been through several name changes since Royal Olympic and may go through several more.
 I was supposed to leave at noon but I got down to the port and they told me the boat never left Syros.
 Leaving was such an ordeal with packing and saying goodbye, and I did not want to repeat